Gregory-Eales/ml-implementations/README.md

   * Deep Convolutional Neural Network: implmentation of deep convolutional neural network with pytorch gpu acceleration

  ### RL:
+  * Vanilla Policy Gradient: using VPG on OpenAI gym env

 ## To Do:
  ### ML: